West Lancashire (UK Parliament constituency)

 West Lancashire is a county constituency represented in the House of Commons of the UK Parliament.
-Following the resignation of Labour MP Rosie Cooper on 30 November 2022, the seat was held by the party's candidate Ashley Dalton in the by-election held on 9 February 2023.
+Following the resignation of Labour MP Rosie Cooper on 30 November 2022, the seat was won by the party's candidate Ashley Dalton in the by-election held on 9 February 2023.
+She retained the seat at the July 2024 general election.

 Constituency profile

 The constituency is located in southern Lancashire, and borders Merseyside to the south and west and Greater Manchester to the east.
 Skelmersdale is the largest town, followed by Ormskirk and Burscough.
 The constituency shares its boundaries with the southern part of the borough of West Lancashire, while the northern part of the borough is in the South Ribble constituency.

 Farming is a significant industry in the constituency, with much of the farmland classed as grade 1 or grade 2.
 The entirety of the constituency is within the North West Green Belt.

 West Lancashire is home to a significant proportion of those working at managerial and professional levels and an above average retired age quotient.
 Workless claimants who were registered jobseekers were in November 2012 lower than the national average of 3.8%, at 3.5% of the population based on a statistical compilation by The Guardian.